Home - The Best Propane Grills in 2023

 The most important things missing here when compared to Weber’s Genesis II E-410 are about 75 square inches of grilling space and the smart features.
 But you get a side burner, which you don’t get with the Weber, and a little extra heat.
 That’s not bad when you consider the savings.

-Some have commented that this grill is just like the Weber, but without the smart features.
-There are a few other differences, but that statement shows what a nice, highly functional grill this actually is.
+Some have commented that this grill is just like the Weber but without the smart features.
+There are a few other differences, but that statement shows what a nice, highly functional grill this is.

 11. Napoleon Prestige PRO 500 RB Built-in 4-Burner Propane Gas Grill